-The first step was to allocate the IDBR employment sites to the NAEI Point sources and Display Energy Certificates in order to remove the total energy by sector which is already estimated in section 3.1 and therefore estimate the total residual energy fuel which needs to be distributed with employment data.
-This retained the level of detail across subsectors required for the mapping, as the use of total energy of SIC codes would have resulted in a reduction in the quality of the final distribution.
-This is considered to be a major improvement for the new version set of maps compared to previous similar studies.
+This retained the level of detail across emissions subsectors required for the mapping, as the use of total energy by SIC codes would have resulted in a reduction in the quality of the final distribution.
+This is considered to be a major improvement for the new version set of maps compared to previous similar modelling.

-The SIC codes in the IDBR database were matched with the energy datasets in order to calculate total employment for each energy sector.
-From this, fuel intensity per employee was calculated.
-These intensities could then be applied to employment statistics aggregated to a 1 km2 grid for the UK to make maps of fuel use.
-For commercial and public service sectors the employment data were aggregated to the same sectors as the energy data.
-These sectors are presented in Table 3.2 below.
+The employment data by SIC codes in the IDBR database were matched with the DECC energy consumption datasets (energy consumption UK table 5.6) datasets in order to calculate total employment for each sector for which energy consumption data were available.
+Fuel intensity per employee was calculated for each sector.
+For commercial and public service sectors the employment data needed to be aggregated to match the level of aggregation of the energy data.